snowplow/documentation/docs/getting-started-on-snowplow-open-source/setup-snowplow-on-aws/setup-validation-enrich/index.md

 3. **Enriches** each event (e.g. infers the location of the user from his/her IP address)
 4. **Writes** the enriched Snowplow event to another stream

-This guide covers how to setup Stream Enrich.
+This guide covers how to setup enrich-kinesis.

-## Install, configure and run Stream Enrich
+## Install, configure and run enrich-kinesis

-The [Stream Enrich reference](/docs/pipeline-components-and-applications/enrichment-components/stream-enrich/index.md) describes how to install, run, and configure the application.
+The [enrich-kinesis reference](/docs/pipeline-components-and-applications/enrichment-components/enrich/index.md) describes how to install, run, and configure the application.

 ## Add any desired Enrichments